-Per the FY16 Army Education Outreach Program (AEOP) Annual Program Plan (APP), Purdue University will conduct an evaluation study of the Undergraduate Research Apprenticeship Program (HSAP) that includes two post-program questionnaires:
+Per the FY18 Army Education Outreach Program (AEOP) Annual Program Plan (APP), Purdue University will conduct an evaluation study of Unite that includes two post-program questionnaires:

-- 1. AEOP Participant Questionnaire to be completed by student participants of the HSAP program at all university sites; and - 2.
-AEOP Mentor Questionnaire to be completed by HSAP mentors (typically a University Scientist or Engineer), and/or others who support students as they participate in the HSAP program.
+- 1. AEOP Participant Questionnaire to be completed by student participants of the Unite program at all university sites; and - 2.
+AEOP Mentor Questionnaire to be completed by Unite instructors, Unite Classroom Assistants, Unite Resource Teachers, and/or others (typically a business, industry, or DoD/Army scientist or engineer) who support students as they participate in the Unite program.

 Questionnaires are the primary method of data collection for AEOP evaluation and collect information about participants' experiences with and perceptions of program resources, structures, and activities; potential benefits to participants; and strengths and areas of improvement for programs.
+The questionnaires are aligned with: